TechnoBro03/BeyondReach/README.md

 * Place blocks in midair.
 * Customizable distance.
 * Multiplayer friendly.
-* Works with every* block.
+* Works with every block.

 ## Usage
-* Use '/trigger reach set ____' to set the reach distance in blocks (default: 5 blocks).
+* Use '/trigger reach set ____' to set the reach distance in blocks.
-* Use '/trigger reach set -1' to disable Beyond Reach for your player.
+* Use '/trigger reach set 0' to disable Beyond Reach for your player.
-* Use '/trigger reach set 0' to re-enable Beyond Reach for your player (only use this after disabling).
-* Pressing 'F3+B' allows you to see an outline of where the block will be placed at the default distance, 5 blocks.

-## Known issues*
-* Cannot place blocks that must be placed on specific blocks (grass on grass block, etc).
-* Logs do not face proper axis.
-* Stairs face opposite direction.
-* Blocks will always be placed on bottom half of block (slabs, stairs, etc).
-* Cannot place sand
+* Use '/trigger airPlace' to enable/disable being able to place blocks in the air.

 ## Installation
 * Click "Code" -> "Download ZIP".